pedvide/home_sensor/web_client/README.md

 }
 ```

-Use rsync to copy dist folder to `/home/pedvide/home_sensor/client/dist`.
+Build with `npm run build` and use rsync to copy dist folder to `/home/pedvide/home_sensor/client/dist`.

 Start nginx service: